 4. A Specific Bug Out Location

-A lot of people are buying property in remote areas to go to in case of a major disaster.
+Many people buy property in remote areas to go to in a major disaster.
 If you can afford it, then this is worth considering.
 Even if a disaster never occurs, you can still use the bug out location for weekend getaways.

-Let’s be honest here: Picking a good bug out location is tough!
+Let’s be honest: Picking a good bug out location is tough!

 - Access to water